cryptpad/chainpad/readme.md

 The initial startup of the engine, the server is asked for all of the **Messages** to date.
 These are filtered through the engine as with any other incoming **Message** in a process which Bitcoin developers will recognize as "syncing the chain".

+A special type of **Patch** is known as a **Checkpoint** and a checkpoint always removes and re-adds all content to the pad.
+The server may detect checkpoint patches because they are represented on the wire as an array with a 4 as the first element.
+In order to improve performance of new users joining the pad and "syncing" the chain, the server may send only the second most recent checkpoint and all patches newer than that.

 ## Relationship to Bitcoin